Thursday, November 27, 2014

 Fragrance Composition:

 So what does it smell like?
-Astris is a fresh floral aldehyde perfume, with cool, metallic notes.
+Astris is classified as a fresh floral aldehyde perfume, with cool, metallic notes.
 It has a blend of rose, jasmine, violet, Queen of the Night flower (nicotiana), and lily of the valley spiked with aldehydes for a sparkling facet resting on a soft, oriental base.
-Described as having "just the faintest suggestion of autumn sadness in its sweetness" in a 1927 newspaper advertisement.
+It was promoted as a perfume that was for luxury and daring women.

-- Top notes: aldehydes, nicotiana, lily of the valley
+• Top notes: aldehydes, cinnamic alcohol, benzyl acetate, benzyl alcohol, jonquil, reseda, nicotiana, lily of the valley

 Bottles: